 They examined 83 trials, including many that had yet been unpublished—that was, at the time, all of the randomized controlled trials that had ever been done.
 They published their revised review in 2014, and their conclusions were quite different from what had been said before.

-So Tamiflu, to treat influenza, really had only modest benefits.
+Tamiflu, used to treat influenza, really had only modest benefits.

-However– and this part of the review was largely ignored by the media– Tamiflu was successful in preventing influenza: 55% overall, and 80% effective if looking only at household members exposed to flu.
+However—and this part of the review was largely ignored by the media—Tamiflu was successful in preventing influenza: 55 percent overall and 80 percent effective if looking only at household members exposed to flu.

-An 80% prevention is fairly impressive, and if there was a huge outbreak in a pandemic year, reducing the spread by even close to that amount could have a big overall public health impact.
+An 80 percent prevention is fairly impressive.
+If there was a huge outbreak in a pandemic year, reducing the spread by even close to that amount could have a big overall public health impact.

-A 2004 story from NBC News had talked about what families should stock in their homes, in case flu were to strike.
-They included tissues and acetaminophen, both very good ideas, but also prescription antivirals, which they said would be effective “70-90% of the time.”
+A 2004 story from NBC News had talked about what families should stock in their homes, in case the flu were to strike.
+They included tissues and acetaminophen, both very good ideas, but also prescription antivirals, which they said would be effective “70-90 percent of the time.”

 But keeping prescription medicines on-hand led to hoarding of medications, and headlines like this one, from 2005: “Run on Drug for Avian Flu Has Physicians Worried.”
 This story discussed how people were begging doctors for Tamiflu prescriptions to buy their own family stockpile.
 These stories reinforced the idea that Tamiflu was a crucial drug to be hoarded.

 A little more extreme, a headline from 2011: “Tamiflu Dose Might Have Saved NW Girl.”
 This was a tragic story about a girl in Tasmania who died of influenza because she did not receive Tamiflu.

 As late as January 2014, the director of the CDC in a press briefing said that Tamiflu prevents complications, prevents hospitalizations, and saves lives and that it’s not prescribed often enough.